 Ferries from Italy to Hvar island:

 Two Italian harbors, Ancona and Pescara have ferry connections to Hvar island (Stari Grad) and Split town.
-You can book your ferry online from:
+You can check schedules or book your ferry online from our partner below.

 Things to See in Hvar